EggsBenedict/coursera-getting-and-cleaning-data-project/ReadMe.md

 # Getting and Cleaning Data - Course Project

 ## Introduction
-This repo contains the course project "Getting and Cleaning Data" course on Coursera.
-The R script, `run_analysis.R`, does the following:
+This repo contains the final project for "Getting and Cleaning Data" course on Coursera.

-This is the course project for the Getting and Cleaning Data Coursera course.

 The R script, `run_analysis.R`, does the following:

 1. Download the .zip file with project data if it doesn't already exist
 2. Unzip the file if the data directory is not present